yihui/yihui.org/content/tinytex/faq.md

     The (very) latest.
 Using the very latest version of a software package can be risky.
 You have been warned.
 On the other hand, however, let's not pretend we haven't run into problems using the "stable" versions of TeX Live.

     Latest or stable?
 Your call.
-If you are not comfortable with the latest version, you should not consider TinyTeX.
+If you are not comfortable with the latest version, TinyTeX is probably not a good choice.
+Note that you can install the current latest version, and choose not to upgrade in the future if the version happens to be "stable" enough for you, though.

 1. **Do you provide prebuilt binaries of TinyTeX?**